Jo Kuk

 Jo Koo Cho-lam (谷祖琳; born 16 May 1977), sometimes credited as Jo Koo is a Hong Kong actress and singer.
+She won a Hong Kong Film Award and a Hong Kong Film Directors' Guild Award for her performance in Papa (2024).

 Personal life

 In 2010, Koo married businessman Andrew Lau Wing-hang (劉穎恆), whom she met while studying in Australia.
 The couple have one daughter, born in 2012, and announced in July 2014 that Kuk was pregnant again.
 Outside of her acting career, Kuk also runs a chain of dessert shops.